dstackai/dstack/docs/index.md

 Typical data and training workflows deal with processing huge amounts of data.
 They typically involve piping together numerous tasks that may have different hardware requirements.

-dstack allows you to define workflows and infrastructure requirements as code using declarative config files.
+dstack allows you to define workflows and infrastructure requirements as code using declarative `Configuration files`.
 When you run a workflow, dstack provisions the required infrastructure on-demand.

-When defining a workflow, you can either use the built-in providers (that support specific use-cases), or create your own providers for custom use-cases using the dstack SDK.
+When defining a workflow, you can either use the built-in providers (that support specific use-cases), or create custom providers for specific use-cases using dstack's Python API.

 ### 🧬 Made for continuous training